 Remember being given a new toy for getting a good mark at school?
 That motivated us to study even those subjects we were not interested in as we knew that in the end, we would have that desirable present from our parents.
 Yes, it was hard to achieve, but the happiness we felt when we had finally got the prize couldn’t be compared to anything.
-More importantly, we are rewarded in both ways: an excellent mark and reward for our success.
+More importantly, we are rewarded in both ways: an excellent mark and a reward for our success.

 That works even now: we’re still those kids who are too lazy to do important things even while realizing the scope of their importance for us, but a possible reward is what encourages us at least to try.
 And when we try, the desire to get more and more increases.

-Providing your users with rewards for the frequency of using an app, purchasing goods, accomplishing personal goals, participating in quizzes, competitions, sharing posts with their friends and inviting them to join the app, will not only help to keep their interest in the app but increase their interest continually.
+Providing your users with rewards for the frequency of using an app, purchasing goods, accomplishing personal goals, participating in quizzes, competitions, sharing posts with their friends, and inviting them to join the app, will not only help to keep their interest in the app but increase their interest continually.

 What kind of rewards can there be: